otrv4/otrv4/otrv4.md

 any time by anyone who knows the long-term public keys of both alleged participants.
-This capability is called offline deniability because no transcript provides evidence of a past key exchange, as this could have been forged.
-It is provided for both participants in an interactive DAKE.
+This capability is called offline deniability because no transcript provides evidence of a past key exchange, as this could have been forged by anyone.
+It is provided for both participants in the interactive DAKE, described below.

-Furthermore, participants in the interactive DAKE, cannot provide proof of participation to third parties without making themselves vulnerable to Key Compromise Impersonation (KCI) attacks, even if they perform arbitrary protocols with these third parties.
+Furthermore, participants in the interactive DAKE, cannot provide proof of participation to third parties without making themselves vulnerable to Key Compromise Impersonation (KCI) attacks [\[11\]](#references), even if they perform arbitrary protocols with these third parties.
 A KCI attack begins when the long-term secret key of a participant of a vulnerable DAKE is compromised.
 With this secret key, an adversary can impersonate other users to the owner of the key.
 The property by which participants cannot provide proof of participation to third parties is known as online or participation deniability.

 Both DAKEs (interactive and non-interactive) provide offline deniability as anyone can forge a DAKE transcript between two parties using their long-term